 Under Florida law, the defendant in a negligence case may be able to argue that the plaintiff was partially at fault for the accident.
 The doctrine of pure comparative fault may operate to reduce a plaintiff’s compensation award in proportion to the percentage of fault assigned to him or her by the jury.
 For example, if the jury determines that the amusement park (individually or through an employee) was 80% at fault and that the plaintiff was 20% at fault, the plaintiff still will be able to receive compensation for 80% of the total damages that he or she sustained.

 If a defendant is found to have behaved in a reckless manner, it may be possible for the plaintiff to receive a judgment for punitive damages in addition to compensatory damages.
 However, punitive damages are generally available only in the most egregious cases.Discuss Your Premises Liability Claim with a Pembroke Pines Attorney

 If someone in your family has been harmed by a negligent or reckless amusement park owner or employee, you should seek an injury attorney’s advice as soon as possible.
-You can expect that the park’s insurance company will have an adjuster, an attorney, and other professionals working on the case within hours of the accident.
-To schedule a free consultation with a Pembroke Pines premises liability lawyer, call Cohn & Smith today at (954) 431-8100 or contact us online.
+You can expect that the park’s insurance company will have an adjuster, an attorney, and other professionals working on the case within hours of the amusement park accident.
+To schedule a free consultation with a Pembroke Pines lawyer, call Cohn & Smith today at (954) 431-8100 or contact us online.
 We represent victims and their families throughout South Florida, including in Fort Lauderdale, Hollywood, Davie, Weston, Sunrise, Tamarac, Coral Springs, Pompano Beach, Aventura, and communities throughout North Dade County.